Coac/ingame-editor-ui/README.md

 # Ingame Editor UI
-Unity3D in-game UI which shows at runtime a Hierarchy and a Inspector like the built-in Editor.
+Unity3D in-game UI, which shows at runtime a Hierarchy and an Inspector like the built-in Editor.
 Can be useful when testing game on Android or doing some reverse-engineering ;)

 ## Features